DataHighway-DHX/documentation/docs/getting-started/users-nodes-validators.md

 ## How do you become a DataHighway Nominator?

 Not yet available.
-Please start with an <a href="./users-nodes-authorities" class="pretty-link pretty-link-colored">Authority Node</a>.
+Please start with an <a href="./users-nodes-validators" class="pretty-link pretty-link-colored">Validator Node</a>.

 <!-- Please follow the <a href="https://wiki.polkadot.network/docs/en/maintain-validator" target="_blank" class="pretty-link pretty-link-colored">Nominating</a> tutorial. -->